tianshiyeben/wgcloud/README.md

 Wgcloud is a distributed monitoring platform based on Java language.
 Its core modules include: server cluster monitoring, ES cluster monitoring, CPU monitoring, memory monitoring, data monitoring(mysql，oracle，pg), service heartbeat detection, application process management, disk IO monitoring, system load monitoring, monitoring alarm information push.

-1.The server and client work together, which is lighter and more efficient.
-A single node server can support 500 + hosts online monitoring by default.
+1.It adopts the collaborative work mode of server and client, which is lighter and more efficient.
+After cluster optimization, it can support 5000 + host monitoring.

 2.The server is responsible for receiving data, processing data and generating charts.
 The agent side is responsible for regularly reporting the indicator data.